Home > Companies > Crusoe

 Revenue

-Sacra estimates Crusoe hit $276M in revenue in 2024, up 82 YoY%, driven by explosive growth in its GPU cloud operations.
+Sacra estimates Crusoe hit $276M in revenue in 2024, up 82% YoY, driven by explosive growth in its GPU cloud operations.

-Key customers of Crusoe today include Sony, Databricks, Codeium, Together AI, Luma AI, and Playground AI, while the company works with oil & gas partners like Exxon, Devon, and Lancium to secure access to the stranded natural gas that powers their datacenters.
+Key customers of Crusoe today include Microsoft, Sony, Databricks, Codeium, Together AI, Luma AI, and Playground AI, while the company works with oil & gas partners like Exxon, Devon, and Lancium to secure access to the stranded natural gas that powers their datacenters.
 The company operates 86 mobile data centers across 30 sites in major U.S. oil fields plus Argentina, processing over 10 million cubic feet of gas daily.

-Crusoe has raised at least $1.1B across multiple funding rounds, including a $505M raise in 2022.
 Notable investors beyond the Series D participants include Fidelity, Mubadala, Ribbit Capital, and Long Journey Ventures.

 Product

 Crusoe was founded in 2018 by Chase Lochmiller and Cully Cavness as a cryptocurrency mining company that used "stranded" natural gas from oil wells—gas that would otherwise be burned off or "flared"—to power their mining operations.
+They innovated by building modular data centers that could be deployed directly at oil well sites, converting what was previously wasted energy into computing power.

 Crusoe Cloud